Jose Trevino Player Props: Yankees vs. Twins

 Jose Trevino At The Plate

-- Trevino is batting .200 with a home run and a walk.
+- Trevino is hitting .200 with a home run and a walk.

-- Trevino has picked up a hit in five games this year (55.6%), including one multi-hit game.
+- Trevino has picked up a hit in five games this season (55.6%), including one multi-hit game.

 - He has scored in four of nine games so far this year.